Skip to content

 In six months, when someone in your city asks an AI assistant for a recommendation in your category, will your name come up?

-Right now, for most local businesses, the honest answer is no. Not because they did anything wrong.
+For most local businesses right now, the honest answer is no. Not because they did anything wrong.
 Because this moved faster than anyone expected, and the signals AI uses are different from the signals search engines used.

 That is fixable.
-But only if you start treating AI visibility the same way you treated your Google ranking five years ago: as a business-critical priority that requires real attention, not something to get to eventually.
+But only if you treat AI visibility the same way you treated your Google ranking five years ago: as a business-critical priority that requires real attention, not something to get to eventually.

-The businesses that figure this out in 2026 will look back at this moment the way early adopters of Google listings looked back at 2005.
+The businesses that move in 2026 will look back at this moment the way early Google listing adopters looked back at 2005.
 You had the information.
-The question is what you did with it.
+Start with a free AI visibility audit and find out exactly where your business stands before your competitors do.

 1 Google I/O 2025, “What’s new in Search” (May 20, 2025). blog.google/products/search/google-io-2025-search